telerik/xaml-docs/controls/radchartview3d/populating-data/data-binding.md

 The properties are of type __DataPointBinding__ which is an abstract class that has two implementations - __PropertyNameDataPointBinding__ and __GenericDataPointBinding__.

-The __PropertyNameDataPointBinding__ excepts a path (name) to a property in the business object of the data point.
-The binding class uses a reflection and the property name to get the corresponding value and assing it to the data point model.
+The __PropertyNameDataPointBinding__ expect a path (name) to a property in the business object of the data point.
+The binding class  obtains the property using reflection, gets the corresponding value and assigns it to the data point model.
 This type of binding is used when you set the value binding properties in XAML.

 #### __[C#] Example 1: Using PropertyNameDataPointBinding__
 {{region cs-radchartview3d-populating-data-databinding-0}}